openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Note: The `nonce` and `aud` are set to the `nonce` of the request and the Client Identifier of the Verifier, respectively, in the same way as for the Verifier, Verifiable Presentations to prevent replay.

-# Examples for VP Queries {#more_vp_query_examples}
+# Examples for DCQL Queries {#more_dcql_query_examples}

-The following is a non-normative example of a VP Query that requests a Verifiable Credential in the format `mso_mdoc` with the claims `vehicle_holder` and `first_name`:
+The following is a non-normative example of a DCQL query that requests a Verifiable Credential in the format `mso_mdoc` with the claims `vehicle_holder` and `first_name`:

 <{{examples/query_lang/simple_mdoc.json}}

-The following is a non-normative example of a VP Query that requests multiple Verifiable Credentials; all of them must be returned:
+The following is a non-normative example of a DCQL query that requests multiple Verifiable Credentials; all of them must be returned:

 <{{examples/query_lang/multi_credentials.json}}